 Remember those vintage ceramic fruit topiaries everyone had in their homes?
 I thought it would be fun to make one with vase filler pumpkins!
-Try my Fall Green Pumpkin Centerpiece project for your decor this year.
+Try my Stunning Fall Pumpkin Topiary Centerpiece project for your decor this year.
 For more fall decor see my Fall + Thanksgiving page.

-This arrangement would look fabulous as a table centerpiece this Thanksgiving, a fun addition to your fall decor or maybe a mantle focal piece.
+This fun stacked pumpkin topiary arrangement would look fabulous as a table centerpiece this Thanksgiving, a fun addition to your fall decor or maybe a mantle focal piece.
 I put mine on a candle stand to make it taller and appear more elegant.
 Let me show you how to make your own!

 NOTE: I used green pumpkin vase filler sets from Hobby Lobby to make this post.
 Below are links to similar items on Amazon or search your local craft store for them.